TinyTapeout/tinytapeout-06/projects/tt_um_neurocore/docs/info.md

 4. **Interpreting the Results**:
     - Collect the 8-bit frames received from the device and reconstruct them into float16 numbers to obtain the resulting matrix elements.
     - These elements represent the resultant matrix from the multiplication of the two input matrices.

-## External hardware

-No external hardware is used for this project.